GilmoreEng/GOOD-form/GOOD-KiraW.md

 ## Obstacles
 |Identify roadblocks in the way of goal/project completion and overall employee success.|
 |---|
-|Covering Nick job isn't easy when I'm trying to take on a new project.
 ## Opportunities
 |Discuss new opportunities for further learning, development, and growth.|Comments|
 |:---:|:---:|